 Ella and Penguin Stick Together by Megan Maynor, illustrated by Rosalinde Bonnet

-This will make a fun gift since it’s a sweet story a little girl and her penguin friend exploring and decorating with glow-in-the-dark stars.
+This will make a fun gift since it’s a sweet story about a little girl and her penguin friend exploring and decorating with glow-in-the-dark stars.

 Too Many Carrots by Katy Hudson

 Another winning picture book from the talented Katy Hudson!
 Rabbit has a problem — his carrot collection is overflowing his burrow and he can’t fit there anymore.
 His animal friends offer their homes but he and his carrots destroy everyone’s houses.
 The only thing to do?
 Share all his carrots with his friends.
 A good book for your 3 year old readers.

 The Brownstone by Paula Scher, illustrated by Stan Mack